blam3/ABM-relative-desperation-uncertainty/README.md

 2) To break the rules (e.g., property theft) to receive a larger sum of money but with the possibility of being caught and losing money.

-As the model runs, the distribution of wealth among agents .
+As the model runs, the distribution of wealth among agents is updated over time.

 ## Installation
 To install the dependencies use pip to install mesa[rec]